PillowFishSticks/MP2-DogBird/README.md

 3. The site to be responsive and navigable for various device sizes; desktop, tablet, and phone.
 For the content to look good on all of the devices.

-4. To learn more about The Bookshelf.
+4. To learn more about Dogbird.

-5. To be able to connect to The Bookshelf’s social media accounts.

-6. To be able to click on books for further information about them.

-7. A purchase link to be provided for each book, in the event that I would like to buy it.

-8. To be able to add, edit, and delete books that I would like to share with others.

-9. To be able to write reviews about the books I would like to share.
+5. To learn how to play the game and the controls needed to do so.

+6. To have information on the rules of the game.

-10. To be able to log in and out with ease.
+7. To be able to see my highscores after each of my games.

-11. To be notified that I have logged in or out of my account.

-12. To be notified about changes that are made, inlcluding adding, editing, and deleting books.
+8. For the game to have power ups that boost my score.

 ## Design Choices